samclane/samclane.github.io/_posts/2018-12-18-Discord-Social-Graph.md

 2. When a user mentions another using `@`

-Here's what that file looks like:
+Here's a mockup of what that file looks like:
 ```
 timestamp,member,present
 1539291278,user3,"['user8', 'user1', 'user0', 'user7', 'user4', 'user6']"